tubez7/link-four-react/README.md

 ## Tech Stack
 The app was bootstrapped with Create React App.
-I utilised Email.js for the email functionality on the contact form in the Contact section, and made use of Material UI's TextareaAutoSize component to replace the native HTML equivalent.
-The Lodash's cloneDeep method was also utilised as a helper function.
+I utilised Email.js for the email functionality on the contact form in the Contact section and made use of Material UI's TextareaAutoSize component to replace the native HTML equivalent.
+The Lodash cloneDeep method was also utilised as a helper function.
 <br>
 <br>